 Third, companies are exploring ways to expand learning across additional chains or categories.
 They are facing the following challenges:

 - Cost effective deployment of resources.
 Chains are fragmented and complex.
 They can quickly involve millions of stakeholders.
-Luckily, most if not all of these people across smallholder farms, plantations, factories and logistical hubs are using mobile phones, and penetration of smart phones and broadband coverage is deploying very fast across the whole globe as well as many fairly remote rural areas.
+Luckily, most if not all of these people across smallholder farms, plantations, factories and logistical hubs are using mobile phones.
+Despite the fact that an estimated 3,7 billion people are still offline, penetration of smart phones and broadband coverage is deploying across the whole globe as well as many fairly remote rural areas.
 Mobile phones are no doubt a great and powerful vehicle to use to connect chains, disseminate content, impact practices.

 - Presence.
 Presence.
 Presence.
 The above provides good foundation to manage challenges and deploy technologies with pertinent vehicles.
 But at the end of the day, changing and improving agricultural practices on the ground remains driven by trusted relations building – or not – adoption.
 Convincing opinion formers and prescriptors, incentivizing farmers, combining digital based contents with presential meetings or training sessions are all very critical to integrate the day to day social life of

 In response, focusing on sensitive and strategic categories, taking the time to learn pros, cons, implications and challenges deploying solutions through illustrative products, and making the most of digital solutions and innovative finance are increasingly explored and no doubt the way forward to improve practices on the ground.
 Big changes are underway and will doubtless shape very different practices across many agricultural commodity supply chains in the years to come.